nitrokit/nitrokit-cli/README.md

 - **User-Friendly Interface:** Provides clear, colored output and progress spinners to guide you through the setup process.
 - **Language Generation:** Add new languages to your project with a single command (`nitrokit generate language`).
 - **Dependency Management:** Keep your project up-to-date with a powerful `update` command that includes security audits and backups.
+- **AI-Powered Translations:** Automatically translate your language files from English to other languages using Google Gemini (`nitrokit translate`).
+- **Version Checking:** Automatically checks for new versions of the CLI and notifies you when an update is available.

 ## 🚀 Installation